Spring Garden Revival

 Integration with Municipal Sidewalk, Curbing & ADA Accessibility Requirements

-Lawn edging adjacent to sidewalks and curbing in Bourne must comply with ADA accessibility standards, including flush transitions and curb ramps.
-Coordinate with the Building and Inspection Department and Planning Board for project approval and integration with municipal sidewalk replacement schedules.
-The Engineering Department oversees drainage and infrastructure compatibility.
-Public safety is paramount—use proper signage, barriers, and maintain emergency vehicle access.
-The Police Department may assist with traffic control during larger projects.
-All work must meet municipal engineering standards and be documented for contract completion.
-Bourne Building and Inspection Department
+Lawn edging adjacent to sidewalks and curbing must comply with ADA accessibility standards, including flush transitions and curb ramps.
+Coordinate with municipal sidewalk replacement schedules and infrastructure improvements.
+Oversight is provided by the Building and Inspection Department, with input from the Planning Board and Engineering Department for drainage.
+Ensure pedestrian safety with proper signage and barriers, and maintain emergency vehicle access.
+For traffic control during work, coordinate with:

 35 Armory Road, Bourne, MA 02532